build-summer-2024/white-team-data-exploration/README.md

 - [x] How many items cost more than $10?
 - [x] List the name of all unique items in the dataset.
 - [x] Create a bar graph of the top 5 items sold.
-- [ ] Create a bar graph of the top 5 items sold.
 - [ ] Create a pie chart showing the number of times each of the top 10 items were ordered.
 - [ ] Create a line graph showing how much money was spent on the top 10 items ordered.